 Nevertheless, his name is relatively unknown to twenty-first century New Yorkers.
 McAneny was quick to give credit to others and did not seek the limelight or even have time to write his memoirs.

-We put forward this extended biography to bring George McAneny forward from relative obscurity during this 150th Anniversary Year.
-We also encourage you to visit the New York Preservation Archive Project’s excellent summary of George McAneny’s life and accomplishments.
+We put forward this extended biography to bring George McAneny forward from relative obscurity during his 150th Anniversary Year, and invite you to explore it.
+We also encourage you to visit the New York Preservation Archive Project’s excellent summary of George McAneny’s life and accomplishments along with the transcript of our prior exhibition at Federal Hall.

 McAneny wrote for the New York World where, among other things,